 2004-present: Attending and Director (since April 2012), UMB Travelers' Health Clinic

-Volunteers needed: Please visit our clinic website for current clinical trials.
+Volunteers needed for clinical research: Please visit our clinical trials website for current clinical trials.

 2010: Special Recognition Certificate for H1N1 research, NIH, NIAID, DMID

 2010: Society of Leukocyte Biology (SLB)/IEIIS 2010 Junior Faculty Travel Award

 2008: Passano Physician Scientist Award (The Passano Foundation, Inc.)